FEAR OF FAILURE

 It took Thomas Edison 1,200 experiments before discovering a working light bulb.
 All 1,200 experiments were progress steps toward finding the proper filament.
 They were not failures.

 The true definition of failure is not trying.
-All inventions, all science, all sports, and all explorations have results that did not solve a particular problem the first time out.
+All inventions, all science, all sports, and all explorations have results that did not solve a particular problem the first time.

 B. Are There any Treatments?

 The simple answer is yes.
 But it requires you to understand that your fear comes from a false negative thought, and you should know what triggers these thoughts.
 This is discussed in subparagraphs 1 through 4.
 The go-to treatment is Cognitive Behavioral Therapy.
 There are many publications on this therapy.
 But for many of us, a video is helpful.
-There are many YouTube™ Videos and Ted™ talks that are instructive as well as entertaining.
-It is recommended that you listen to a couple of them so that you understand the mechanics involved.
+There are many YouTube™ Videos and Ted™ talks that are instructive and entertaining.
+It would help if you listened to a couple of them to understand the mechanics involved.

 Next, you must practice, i.e., expose yourself to making decisions to act and then acting.
 It takes more than one time.
 You should do at least ten of them.
 Here is one suggested procedure to follow: